Andrea Leong, Biologist, Political Leader, Australian Nuclear Advocate, September '24

 Meet the “tree-hugging bleeding heart”, Andrea Leong, a biologist and nuclear advocate.

 As President of WePlanet Australia, Andrea Leong is currently driving two major campaigns; Rethink Nuclear, an attempt to overturn Australia’s ban on nuclear energy, and Reboot Food, an initiative to develop alternative proteins.
-As a previous candidate for Parliament and as the president of the Fusion Party, Leong pushed to include nuclear in energy discussions.
+As a previous candidate for Parliament and as the past president of the Fusion Party, Leong pushed to include nuclear in energy discussions.

 The ban on nuclear passed in 1999 as part of a political compromise.
 The Conservative party passed the ban because it was demanded by the Greens and the Democrats.